 When a subject discontinues/withdraws prior to trial completion, all applicable activities scheduled for the final trial visit should be performed at the time of discontinuation.
+Information on clinicopathological characteristics, vital signs, response information, concomitant medications, and adverse events will be collected at the end of the follow up (Table 1).

-7 Safety Reporting and Related Procedures
+7 Safety and Product Quality Complaint Reporting and Related Procedures